natethompson44/winzo-platform/WINZO_BETSLIP_COMPLETE_OVERHAUL.md

 # WINZO Bet Slip Complete Architecture Overhaul

 ## Overview
-Successfully completed a comprehensive redesign of the WINZO bet slip system, addressing all identified issues and implementing a professional, modern betting interface.
+Successfully completed a comprehensive redesign of the WINZO bet slip system following the BigDog247 pattern, addressing all identified issues and implementing a professional, modern betting interface.

 ## Problems Solved